 U.S. - Mexico Border Health

-- Healthy Border 2010/2020 Strategic Plan—to implement the Healthy Border Strategic Plan to improve quality of life and to eliminate health disparities along the U.S.-México border.
+- Implement the Healthy Border 2020 Strategic Plan to improve quality of life and to eliminate health disparities along the U.S.-Mexico border.

-- Border Binational Health Week— Sponsor the 9th annual Border Binational Health Week to promote borderwide sustainable partnerships that can address border health problems.
+- Sponsor year-round community-based healthy border activities, including the annual Border Binational Health Week, to promote sustainable partnerships that can address border health problems.